tonturnprotft/deep-route-poc/README.md

-This repository contains *code only* for the Deep-Route Proof of Concept — an LSTM-based next-location / route recommendation experiment that integrates Geolife GPS trajectories with ERA5-Land weather data.
+This repository contains *code only* for the Deep-Route Proof of Concept — an LSTM-based next-location / route recommendation experiment that integrates Porto Taxi trajectories with ERA5‑Land weather data.

 **Large data files and model checkpoints are NOT included** in this repository.
 See the Data Preparation section below to rebuild them from public sources.